 In the past, there were a number of lenders who used to specialise in offering 'bad' credit mortgages, also called 'subprime' or 'adverse credit' mortgages.
 These types of lenders were largely blamed for the 2008 financial crisis, so many of them disappeared.

 Whilst lenders these days tend to be much more rigorous with their, it's still possible to get approved for a mortgage even if you have 'bad' credit.

 Here, we're going to explore what might be regarded by lenders as 'bad' credit and look at all the available options for taking out a mortgage if you’re in this situation.

-If you’re looking for a ‘bad’ credit mortgage it probably means you have had problems with borrowing money in the past, and that your credit score is low.
+If you’re looking for a ‘bad’ credit mortgage it probably means you have had problems with borrowing money in the past, and that your.
 This may make it harder for you to take out credit now, or at least take out credit on an affordable interest rate.
 Some of the things that could negatively affect your credit score include having accounts in arrears, being declared bankrupt or being on a debt management plan.

 However, whether or not you have ‘bad’ credit is somewhat subjective.
 This is because expectations vary between lenders - so one may approve you while another rejects you regardless of any ‘bad’ credit you may have.

 Having little ormay also be problematic if you want to take out credit.
 Without a credit history, you’re an unknown entity.
 In other words, lenders can’t know if granting you a mortgage is risky or not.

 For this reason, you may find yourself in a similar situation to someone with a bad credit history when applying for a mortgage.
 You’re unlikely to qualify for the best deals; and you may have to settle for a mortgage aimed at people with ‘bad credit’ instead.